BLCM/BLCMods/Borderlands 2 mods/AutumnWitch/Quality of life changes/rEAdmE.md

  Hello again!
-Pat here to tell you about these Quality of life changes I found while digging in some Charactor data
+Autumn here to tell you about these Quality of life changes I found while digging in some Charactor data

   # Normal Versions